 Each investment class has a different level of risk, which also correlates to their potential returns.
 Products with low returns tend to be low-risk, meaning there’s less chance you’ll lose your money.
 There are four key assets classes – cash, property, fixed income and equities (shares) – each of which have different risk profiles:

 |Low||Low||Interest may not outpace inflation long-term, are more suitable for short-term investors with low-risk tolerance.|

 (Government bonds, corporate bonds etc.)

 |Low/moderate||Moderate||More likely to outpace inflation but still a more stable asset to own.|

 |Moderate/high||Moderate/high||Higher risk and higher barriers to entry (mainly cost!) but can provide tax advantages and income + capital growth|

 (Individual shares, ETFs, managed funds etc.)

 |High||High||The most volatile asset class, but historically gives positive returns if you have the patience for long-term investing|

-As a cash investment, term deposits are considered to be one of the lowest-risk investments, which means you’ll have to put up with lower returns.
-The next asset class up from cash are fixed interest assets, such as government bonds.
+As a cash investment, term deposits are considered to be one of the lowest-risk ways to invest money short term, but you’ll generally have to put up with lower returns than what could be gained through other investment assets.
+The next core investment asset class up from cash on the risk-return scale are fixed interest assets, such as government bonds.
 To summarise bonds in a single sentence: you lend money to governments or corporations in exchange for a fixed rate of interest at regular intervals, with the principal investment returned to you at the end of the term.